openedx/edx-documentation/en_us/install_operations/source/fullstack/install_fullstack.rst

    recreate the virtual machine, Vagrant re-uses the box it downloaded.
 See `Vagrant's documentation on boxes`_ for more information.

 #.
-When prompted, enter administrator password for your local computer.
+When prompted, enter the administrator password for your local computer.

 **********************************************
 Browser Login to Open edX Fullstack